 Francis G.S.
 Street arrived in Australia as a cabin passenger on the emigrant ship Andromache in January 1839.
 James Douglas was surgeon superintendent on the Andromache.

-Martha, the wife of Francis Gale Snelling Street gave birth to a son on 21st July 1839 at Petwynne Valley (4)
+His younger brother Charles Drew Street was already in the colony having arrived in 1834.
+Charles Street resided at Petwynne Valley in 1839.
+Martha, the wife of Francis Gale Snelling Street gave birth to a son on 21st July 1839 at Petwynne Valley

-Over the next few decades, Francis Street practiced medicine at Hinton, Maitland and Raymond Terrace.
-He was the elder brother of Charles Drew Street.
+Over the next few decades, Francis Street attended patients at Hinton, Maitland and Raymond Terrace.